Ajaysdhillon/Ajaysdhillon/README.md

 - 👋 Hi, I’m @Ajaysdhillon
 - 👀 I’m interested in frontend development using react and javascript
 - 🌱 I’m currently learning blockchain technology
-- 💞️ I’m looking to collaborate on different projects regarding my techstack
+- 💞️ I’m looking to collaborate on different projects using my techstack
 - 📫 You can reach me out on my email i.e ajaysdhillon@gmail.com

 <!---